AndreaGiardini/MasterThesis/ThesisIndex.md

 Abstract:

-Thanks to the Agile approach, managing a large number of machines has become easier than ever: new technologies like Puppet allow service managers to specify the server configuration in code and get it applied to the machine in a timely manner.
-Moreover, since most of the virtual machines are created using OpenStack, it is easy to replicate the configuration on multiple servers or rebuild a broken machine in a completely automated way.
+Thanks to the Agile methodology, managing a large number of machines has become easier than ever: new technologies like Puppet allow service managers to specify the server configuration in code and get it applied to the machine in a timely manner.
+Moreover, since most of the virtual machines are created using OpenStack, it is easy to create machines on the fly and use Puppet to configure them in a completely automated way.

 The downside of this approach is that the service manager doesn't know exactly how machines are configured and relies on the software to keep all the